cython/cython/docs/src/userguide/external_C_code.rst

 #.
 If the header file uses macros to define constants, translate them into a
    normal external variable declaration.
-You can also declare them as an :keyword:`enum` if they contain normal :c:type:`int` values.
-Note that Cython considers :keyword:`enum` to be equivalent to :c:type:`int`, so do not do this for non-int values.
+You can also declare them as an :keyword:`enum` if they contain normal :c:expr:`int` values.
+Note that Cython considers :keyword:`enum` to be equivalent to :c:expr:`int`, so do not do this for non-int values.

 #.
 If the header file defines a function using a macro, declare it as though